Osiedle Bacieczki, Białystok: History

 The first records about Bacieczki date back to the 16th century.
 It was founded as a grange around 1533.
 According to surviving records, together with Fasty it belonged to the monastery in Supraśl.
 Information about the "wooden church in the Bacieczki farm" erected from the foundation of Prince Aleksander Chodkiewicz comes from the same period.
 This church was called St. Jan Theolog, the heavenly patron of the founder's father, Ivan Chodkiewicz, who died in Turkish captivity.
 The church in Bacieczki existed until 1773, when for unknown reasons it was demolished and the material obtained from it was used to expand the church in Zawyki (this church has survived to this day and currently functions as a cemetery Roman Catholic church).
 Papers from the early 19th century mentioning the existence of two villages, Dojlidzkie and Ogrodniczki on the territory of the neighborhood.

 In the place where today there is a space neighbourhood (called so because of the street names) was the Bacieczki manor.
 It is located in the area of Produkcyjna, Saturna and Neptuna streets.

 In the 19th century, a German factory colony began in the district's territory, around Produkcyjna Street.
 It was founded by the Moes family, which ran its business in Choroszcz.
 The history of the settlement is connected with the fact that the owners of the textile factory in Choroszcz brought twenty-two families of German weavers in the 19th century.
 Each of them received land, and small wooden weaving factories were created in wooden houses, some of which have survived to this day.

 From these times comes the Evangelical-Augsburg cemetery formerly located outside the settlement (today it is located in the forest at Produkcyjna Street, just behind the Auchan hypermarket).
 At the turn of the century, Bacieczki and Kolonia Bacieczki had a total of 204 inhabitants.
 It was the seat of the commune, and there was also a school.

 In Białystok, Bacieczki did not yet appear in 1919, but only at the next expansion of the city's administrative boundaries in 1954.
 It happened pursuant to the regulation of October 1953.
-The following disappeared from the administrative map: clusters of Bacieczki, Kolonia Bacieczki, Korycin (today around Niska Street in Leśna Dolina), as well as the city of Starosielce, whose areas increased Białystok.
+The following disappeared from the administrative map: clusters of Bacieczki, Kolonia Bacieczki, Korycin (today around Niska Street in Leśna Dolina), as well as the nearby town of Starosielce, whose areas adjoined Białystok.